namekeptanonymous/ChipiChipiChapa/README.md

 This is a private repository for our COSC 360 project, ChipiChipiChapa.

-It can be accessed from [here!](https://namekeptanonymous.github.io/ChipiChipiChapa/)
+The website can be accessed from [here!](https://namekeptanonymous.github.io/ChipiChipiChapa/)